OAI/OpenAPI-Specification/versions/3.0.md

 Field Pattern | Type | Description
 ---|:---:|---
-<a name="schemaExtensions"></a>^x- | Any | Allows extensions to the Swagger Schema.
+<a name="schemaExtensions"></a>^x- | Any | Allows extensions to the OpenAPI Schema.
 The field name MUST begin with `x-`, for example, `x-internal-id`.
 The value can be `null`, a primitive, an array or an object.
 See [Vendor Extensions](#vendorExtensions) for further details.

 ###### Composition and Inheritance (Polymorphism)

-Swagger allows combining and extending model definitions using the `allOf` property of JSON Schema, in effect offering model composition. `allOf` takes in an array of object definitions that are validated *independently* but together compose a single object.
+The OpenAPI Specification allows combining and extending model definitions using the `allOf` property of JSON Schema, in effect offering model composition. `allOf` takes in an array of object definitions that are validated *independently* but together compose a single object.

 While composition offers model extensibility, it does not imply a hierarchy between the models.
-To support polymorphism, Swagger adds the support of the `discriminator` field.
+To support polymorphism, OpenAPI Specification adds the support of the `discriminator` field.
 When used, the `discriminator` will be the name of the property used to decide which schema definition is used to validate the structure of the model.
 As such, the `discriminator` field MUST be a required field.
 The value of the chosen property has to be the friendly name given to the model under the `definitions` property.
 As such, inline schema definitions, which do not have a given id, *cannot* be used in polymorphism.

 ###### XML Modeling